vikandaobrien/portfolio-old/README.md

 - [ ] Turn them icons into a font.
 - [ ] Adjust size and spacing for stacks.
 - [ ] Add a section for miscellaneous work tools.
+- [ ] Implement a better solution for the jQuery toggle.

 #### Portfolio Section
 - [ ] Plan portfolio tabs.